MRC-CLIMB/docs/docs/walkthroughs/nextflow-custom-workflows/nextflow-custom.md

 PARAM_NAME=/PATH/GLOB_FOR_FASTQS
 ```
 where
-* **PARAM_NAME:** Set a name for the parameter
+* **PARAM_NAME:** Set a name for the parameter.

 * **PATH:** Path to the fastqs.

-* **GLOB_FOR_FASTQS:** We need to set a glob pattern for Nextflow to identify the fastqs pairs.
+* **GLOB_FOR_FASTQS:** We need to set a glob pattern for nextflow to identify the fastqs pairs.
 Hint: Take a look at the example in https://www.nextflow.io/docs/latest/channel.html#fromfilepairs

 ### Step 3: Add a Channel for the input fastqs

-In main.nf, add a channel for the input fastqs.
+In `main.nf`, add a channel for the input fastqs.
 In nextflow, data is passed to processes using channels.
 An input channel for paired fastqs takes the following general form:
 ```
 Channel.fromFilePairs(INPUT_PATH, OPTIONS)
        .set{ CHANNEL_NAME }